 Diamonds are made of a crystalline form of pure carbon, creating the hardest mineral known, whether they are see-through or not.
 The diamonds we use are internally filled with inclusions.
 That is why we love them.
 They also can have outer natural openings.
 These characteristics we personally embrace as beautiful, showing their nature.

 Due to the inclusions, they are technically more weak on the inside than your high dollar clear white diamonds.
-To be fair, when hit with a hammer, every diamond in the world will shatter.
+To be fair, when hit with a hammer, every diamond in the world will shatter very easily, no matter the level of inclusions or price you paid.
 All jewelers should suggest purchasing ring insurance in order to cover a lifetime of stone theft, loss, scratches, or breaks.

 They are, however, still stronger than your strongest gemstones.
 They will scratch less than any gemstone because of their hardness, and sparkle more due to their higher refractive index.
-Our opinion is that they are not just 'as good' but overall better - better for the earth, unique for the wearer, and obviously not fake.
+Our opinion is that they are not just 'as good' but overall better - better for the earth, genuine looking, and unique for the wearer.

 The supplier of our smaller accent diamonds is also a part of the Diamond Manufacturers and Importers Association of America, whose mission is to promote the highest standards of ethics, integrity and professionalism in the American marketplace.

-Gemstones - Our supplier abides by strict policies when sourcing stones.
-Their experts visit mines to ensure that they maintain socially responsible practices and that they comply with the US Patriot Act.
+Gemstones - Our main gemstone supplier has experts visit the mines they purchase from to ensure that they maintain socially responsible practices and that they comply with the US Patriot Act.
 Our main gem supplier belongs to the American Gem Trade Association, which requires its members to uphold the highest ethical standards in their business practices.

 Are they certified?

-No. Certification is for those who cannot tell by the naked eye what they are buying.
+No, unless you require it.
+Certification is often for those who cannot tell by the naked eye what they are buying.
 Certification helps you tell the difference between the $100,000 dollar diamond and $5,000 diamond that looks exactly the same to the naked eye.
 It is so that you don't overpay for what you cannot see in front of you due to microscopic differences.
 With our diamonds, the color and clarity is seen very clearly.

 You can choose to get your diamond certified.
 Our stones can be certified upon request through the GIA before we set the stone.
 We charge $200-500 to insure your shipment both ways, and pay for your certification.
-You will receive digital certification and lasering of the certification number on the girdle of your diamond.
+You will receive digital certification and lasering of the certification number on the girdle of your diamond upon request.

-To put it simply, they just have not gone through the certification process because it is just not needed.
-You can see the inclusions with the naked eye, and trusted diamond testers are $15 online.
+To put it simply, our stones just have not gone through the certification process because it is just not needed.
+You can see the inclusions with the naked eye, and trusted diamond testers are affordable online for at home use.

 How do I pick one?